Q3 What doing is for actions

 Repeat with the other toys.

-- To ensure the child understands the difference between oval and hexagon, link with Q1&2.
+- To ensure the child understands the difference between oval and hexagon, link with Q1 & Q2.
 Lay out two shapes: oval + hexagon.
 Ask the child to help you make a story by acting it out with the toys or by sequencing a set of pictures, e.g. “Teddy (is) falling, Superman (is) flying.
 Mum (is) cheering”.
 Point to the oval as you say the subject; point to the hexagon as you say the verb.

-- Pick up the oval and ask: “WHO is falling?
-WHO is flying?
-WHO is cheering?”
+- Pick up the oval and ask: “who is falling?
+Who is flying?
+Who is cheering?”

-- Pick up the hexagon and ask: “WHAT is Teddy/Superman/Mum DOING?”
+- Pick up the hexagon and ask: “what is Teddy/Superman/Mum doing?”
 Ensure the child responds with the correct phrase/shape information.

-- Practise finding the WHAT DOING phrase in written sentences, if appropriate.
+- Practise finding the what doing phrase in written sentences, if appropriate.

 © Moor House School & College